relacs/makertai/README.md

 an overview on what is possible with RTAI and which hardware has been used.

+See the `latencies-*` files for complete test results, kernel parameter, CPU and hardware properties, kernel messages, etc.  The kernel configurations are stored in the corresponding `config-*` files.

 ### 1. abbott rtai-5.1 4.4.115

+kern/latency test for 2000seconds, all numbers in nanoseconds:

 | isolcpus | load | mean jitter | stdev   | max     |
 |----------|------|------------:|--------:|--------:|